OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/helidon-mp-interceptors/STEPS.md

 ```

 ### Repeatable Annotations
-In case you want the same annotation repeated several times at the same level, it need to be repeatable.
+In case you want the same annotation repeated several times at the same level, it needs to be repeatable.
 ```java
     @Path("/{name}")
     @GET